‘Tis the Season . . . For Taxes: 5 Essential Tax Tips For Freelancers

 Avoid tax-time stress by getting to know the best ways to put yourself on the right side of the IRS!

 When I first began thinking about pursuing a career as a freelance writer, I envisioned my days working on my own in my pajama pants, cranking out work that made me proud.
 But do you know what part of the process I didn’t give as much thought to?
 Filing taxes as a freelancer.

 That’s right.
 Utter the two small words “tax time” to a group of freelancers, and you’ll immediately inspire a collective groan.
 Dealing with tax payments is one of the worst parts of being a freelancer (well, that and buying your own health insurance).

-So, what do you need to know if this is your first tax time as a freelancer?
-Here are five essential tips to get you through:
+So what do you need to know if this is your first tax season in the world of the self-employed?
+Here are five essential tax tips for freelancers:

 So that means that if you earned more than $400 as a freelancer throughout the year after expenses, you absolutely must file your taxes.
 Why?
 Well, for starters, you need to pay your self-employment taxes (more on those later) in addition to regular income taxes.

 Don’t fall into the trap of thinking that your business is too minuscule for taxes — that’s almost never true.